 Cleaning and freeing up space might cause you initial fears.
 This is due to the fact that you may think that this will remove or delete files from your console.
-However, if there is one thing you should remember about the PS4 Rebuild Database option is that it just scans and reorganizes your data and files.
+However, if there is one thing you should remember about the PS4 Rebuild Database option, it’s that it just scans and reorganizes your data and files.
 This makes your files cleaner, more organized, and much easier to access.
 This process will not remove any files unless they are corrupt.
 Something you already cannot use even if you remove it from your hard drive.

 If you are afraid of accidentally deleting your precious files, you may opt to create a backup with a compatible external SSD or external hard drive.
-This is a safe way before proceeding with the database rebuild.
+This is a safe practice before proceeding with the database rebuild.
 You can also choose to enable an auto-upload on your PS4 cloud storage so it will be easier.
-But this could only fit a 100 GB worth of memory.
+But this could only fit 100 GB worth of memory.

 Keep Your PS4 Healthy By Rebuilding Its Database

 Rebuilding your PS4 database should be part of any avid PS4 gamer’s routine.
 Like any engine or computer, your PS4 should receive regular maintenance and proper care for it to perform flawlessly and efficiently.